pomle/tweens/README.md

 ### Config

-Three factors control the behavior of a spring physics simulation.
+Three factors, *stiffness*, *mass*, and *friction*, control the behavior of a spring physics simulation.

+The fourth config option, *precision*, determines how low velocity must be before the spring is considered settled.
+Once the spring is settled, it will set the spring value to the desired and pause simulation until a new desired value is supplied to the `.to` function.
 ```ts
 const config = {
   stiffness: 25, // How strong is the spring